 Colon cancer is the third most commonly diagnosed cancer and the second leading cause of cancer death in men and women combined in the United States.
-The American Cancer Society estimates that this year 136,830 people will be diagnosed and 50,310 will die from this disease.
+The American Cancer Society estimates that this year 95,520 people will be diagnosed with colon cancer, 39,910 will be diagnosed with rectal cancer, and 50,260 will die from this disease.

-On average, the lifetime risk of developing colon cancer is about one in 20 (5%), however, this varies widely according to individual risk factors.
+On average, the lifetime risk of developing colon cancer is about one in 23 for men and women combined (4.5%), however, this varies widely according to individual risk factors.

 With regular screening, colon cancer can be found early, when treatment is most effective.
 In many cases, screening can prevent colon cancer by finding and removing polyps before they become cancer.
 And if cancer is present, earlier detection means a chance at a longer life.
 Generally, the more advanced colon cancer is at detection, the lower the five-year survival rates are.

 - The five-year survival rate for colon cancer found at the local stage is 90%.

 - The five-year survival rate for colon cancer found at the regional stage is 71%.

 - The five-year survival rate for colon cancer found at the distant stage is 14%.